Protect yourself from receiving spoof emails

 Fake emails have been designed specifically to look like they’ve been sent by a legitimate company.
 They trick people into either replying or clicking a link and then revealing confidential information like bank account details or account passwords.

 Often scam emails threaten you with removing your ad, account closure or restricted website access unless you reconfirm your payment or account details.
 We would never do this.

 Email addresses are easily forged, so never assume the address that appears in the ‘From’ line is real.
 If there are a host of extra letters and numbers around the original company name, warning bells should ring!

 Links to a fake website requesting personal information

 Spoof emails will usually contain a link to a fake website that looks like the genuine site.
 Look closely at the URL - the address that comes up in your web browser address bar - as this should be clearly showing the original website’s URL, in our case www.friday-ad.co.uk.

 These fake websites will ask for sensitive information, such as your credit card details, account name or password to ‘confirm’ or ‘verify’ your status.
 Avoid following these instructions on suspicious sites, and do your best to report the incident.

 How to report a spoof email

 If you think you’ve received a spoof email or you’d like to report one to us, let us know by emailing email@example.com.
-Copy and paste the entire contents of the email and don’t forget to include the email address it’s been sent from.
-We’ll have a look at it and get back to you in a few hours.
+Copy and paste the entire contents of the email, and don’t forget to include the email address it’s been sent from.
+Our team will look into it and get back to you within a few hours.